-The Group provides services as an online marketplace connecting borrowers and investors or institutional funding partners primarily through the use of two business models.
-The major products offered by the Group include Xiaoying Credit Loan and Xiaoying Revolving Loan.
-Xiaoying Credit Loan mainly consists of Xiaoying Card Loan and Xiaoying Preferred Loan products.
-The major product under the category Xiaoying Revolving Loan is Yaoqianhua which was previously named as Xiaoying Wallet.
-The Group ceased facilitation of Xiaoying Preferred Loan in 2019, and ceased facilitation of Xiaoying Revolving Loan in 2020.Revenue is the transaction price the Group expects to be entitled to in exchange for the promised services in a contract in the ordinary course of the Group's activities and is recorded net of value-added tax ("VAT").
-The services to be accounted for include loan facilitation service, post-origination service (e.g. cash processing and collection services) and guarantee service.
+The Group provides services as an online marketplace connecting borrowers and investors or institutional funding partners.
+Revenue is the transaction price the Group expects to be entitled to in exchange for the promised services in a contract in the ordinary course of the Group's activities and is recorded net of value-added tax ("VAT").
+The services to be accounted for include loan facilitation service, post-origination service (e.g., cash processing and collection services) and financial guarantee service.